Sam Staab

 Samantha Keala Staab (born March 28, 1997) is an American professional soccer player who plays as a center back for Chicago Stars FC of the National Women's Soccer League (NWSL).
 She was drafted by the Washington Spirit in 2019 after playing collegiately for the Clemson Tigers.
 Staab debuted for the United States national team in 2024.

 Early life

 Staab was raised in San Diego, California.
 She is part Hawaiian through one grandmother.
 She played club soccer for the DMCV Sharks in her childhood.
 She attended Scripps Ranch High School, where she played varsity soccer all four years and captained the team in her last two years.

-Clemson Tigers
+College career

 Staab attended Clemson University, where she played for the Tigers women's soccer team from 2015 to 2018.
 She was selected for the ACC All-Freshman team in 2015 after starting all 20 games in her first season.
 After making the All-ACC second team in each of the next two years, she was selected to the All-ACC first team in her senior season.
 At the time of her graduation, her 33 career assists were tied for 4th-most in school history.